 Multi-day hikes are particularly good for unplugging and going deep into nature, but even a half day trip can leave you feeling refreshed and reinvigorated.
 Whether it's a leisurely afternoon walk over mountain meadows, a challenging summit ascent, or an ambitious long-distance hike, anyone can find a hiking trip that suits them.
 Also make sure to check out our packing list for a hiking holiday!

-- Extended trips: a distance of about 100 kilometers or more.
+Extended trips: a distance of about 100 kilometres or more.
 Extended hikes include pilgrimage routes such as the Appalachian Trail in the U.S. or the Camino de Santiago in Europe.

 Some companies offer various multi-day and round-trip hikes where your luggage is transported separately.
 These hikes are particularly suitable for beginners, less experienced hikers, and older people, but even more experienced hikers can benefit from the convenience of being able to travel with only a small amount of equipment.